-Places to Eat Outside in Somerset
+Places to Eat Outside

 Check Out some of our locations

-Restaurants With Outside Dining in Somerset
+Restaurants with Outside Dining

 The Swan Inn in Rowberrow

-A haven for walkers, cyclists and locals alike, The Swan Inn is all about delicious, locally-sourced food – pub classics, flatbread pizza, and tasty bar snacks – with a cosy, welcoming vibe and an impressive selection of award-winning Butcombe beer on the taps.
+A haven for walkers, cyclists and locals alike, The Swan Inn is all about delicious, locally sourced food – pub classics, flatbread pizza, and tasty bar snacks – with a cosy, welcoming vibe and an impressive selection of award-winning Butcombe beer on the taps.
 Stop by during your trek across the Mendip Hills, while walking your dog, or after visiting popular Somerset attractions like Cheddar Gorge, Wookey Hole Caves, Ashton Gate Stadium and Somerset Speedway.
 Make a day of it, and pay a visit to the renowned nearby Butcombe Brewery – have a Butcombe lunch, sample the range of award-winning Butcombe beers and real ales, then see how it’s all made on a brewery tour.

 The Bower Inn in Bridgwater